austinwjy/canadian-federal-election/README.md

 # 2019 Canadian Federal Election Prediction

 <h2>Description</h2>
-This project focuses on predicting the 2019 Canadian federal election results by the datasets acquired before the election results from Canadian Election Study (CES) and the General Social Survey (GSS), to predict the overall popular votes of the 2019 Canadian federal election, using a logistic regression model with post-stratification (MRP) which is a statistical method to predict population by sample data, and then compare the results of the prediction with the true results of 2019 election to find out the performance of the model and study the importance of difference in results.
+This project focuses on predicting the 2019 Canadian federal election results using pre-election datasets from the Canadian Election Study (CES) and the General Social Survey (GSS).
+A logistic regression model with post-stratification (MRP) was applied to estimate the overall popular vote.
+The predicted results were then compared with the actual 2019 election outcomes to evaluate the model’s performance and analyze the significance of discrepancies between the prediction and reality.

 <h2>Languages and Tools Used</h2>